uncbiag/easyreg/doc/source/notes/walk_through_demos.rst

 3. Demos on evaluating pretrained learning-based mermaid model (vSVF in CVPR paper and RDMM in NeurIPS paper)
 4. Demos on training learning-based mermaid model(vSVF in CVPR paper and RDMM in NeurIPS paper)

+*Demos for RDMM on synthesis data is put in mermaid repository. if you are interested in that, please refer to mermaid tutorial.*

 Download Examples and Pretrained Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To run the demo, we first need to download examples and pretrained model for learning based methdods.
+To run the demo, we first need to download examples and pretrained model for learning based methods.

 .. code::

     gdown https://drive.google.com/uc?id=1RI7YevByrLAKy1JTv6KG4RSAnHIC7ybb
     unzip demo.zip -d EASYREG_REPOSITORY_PATH

 Now we are ready to play with demos.
-The script for demos are in *demo*.
+The repository *demo* lists the scripts and settings for demos.

-The script *demo_for_easyreg_eval* is for optimization-based or pretrained methods.
+In this section, the script *demo_for_easyreg_eval.py* will be introduced which is for optimization-based or pretrained methods.

+Let's first go through the document of the *demo_for_easyreg_eval.py*.
 .. code::

     An evaluation interface for optimization methods or learning methods with pre-trained models.
     Though the purpose of this script is to provide demo, it is a generalized interface for evaluating the following methods.
-    The method support list :  mermaid-related ( optimizing/pretrained) methods, ants, demons, niftyreg The demos supported by category are :
+    The method support list :  mermaid-related ( optimizing/pretrained) methods, ants, demons, niftyreg The demo names supported by category are :
         mermaid: eval_network_rdmm/eval_network_vsvf/opt_vsvf/opt_rdmm/opt_rdmm_predefined
         ants: ants
         demons: demons
         niftyreg: niftyreg
-    * network_* refers to learning methods with pre-trained models
+    * eval_network_* refers to learning methods with pre-trained models
     * opt_* : refers to optimization based methods
     Arguments:
         demo related: